Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 The Staking overview shows information about bakers during the selected time range in the filter:

 .. image:: ../images/ccd-scan/ccd-scan-bakers.png
+    :alt: dark screen with graphs at top, table at bottom showing baking information

 |

 The graphs show when the next payday happens, the amount of staked CCD, the number of bakers, and the total of rewards during the selected time range in the filter.
 The **Previous payday block** contains information about all rewards paid out for a payday period.
 If you click **Previous payday block**, a special block details screen for the previous pay day block appears.

 .. image:: ../images/ccd-scan/ccd-scan-staking-payday-block-details.png
+    :alt: dark screen with block details

 |